Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

+More complex cases with rigid and mobile surfactants are relevant if fluid drops of various kind, such as armored bubbles or drops, gelified drops, bubbles and drops with surfactants, are utilized.
+Such cases have been explored mainly on a smaller length scale appropriate for microfluidics \cite{huerre2014bubbles,cantat2013liquid}.
+While direct comparison of such studies with the present case may be irrelevant because of the inherent difference in how the thickness of the lubricating film is determined, the study of cases with surfactants on a larger cm scale as in the present study will be an important future problem.

 In the present study, we investigated the falling velocity of a solid disk in viscous liquid in a confined space and the drag friction acting on the disk.
-We successfully identified a scaling regime, proposing scaling laws for the velocity and drag friction.
-Although the data collapsed well, the scaling exponent $\alpha$ is slightly smaller than the predicted value $\alpha=1$.
-To resolve this issue, we may need to perform a separate study.
-In the Discussion, we also examine the data we obtained for weakly confined case and provide detailed comparison with previous study.

-Fundamental understandings on fluid flow at low Reynolds numbers provided in the present study should be valid for small objects in less viscous liquid such as water.
-Accordingly, the present results are relevant to various fundamental issues and applications, for example, in microfluidics, bioconvection and active matter, in which viscous friction acting on small objects are highly important.
+We identified an apparent scaling regime, in which two scaling regimes cooperating.
+The present study provides a simple possibility of explaining an apparent scaling law, which would be useful to any physical scientists, considering the generality and strength of scaling analysis in science.
+In addition, fundamental understandings on fluid flow at low Reynolds numbers provided in the present study could be valid for small objects in less viscous fluid such as water.
+Accordingly, the present study are relevant to various fundamental issues and applications, for example, in microfluidics, bioconvection and active matter, in which viscous friction acting on small objects are highly important.